Introduction to Model-Based Derivative-Free Optimization: Derivative-Free Trust-Region Methods

 \subsection{Second-Order Convergence}

-Similar to \secref{sec_second_order}, we now consider how to extend the above results to converge to second-order critical points.
+Similar to \thmref{thm_wcc_2}, we now consider how to extend the above results to converge to second-order critical points.
 Just as in the derivative-based case, we need to assume $f$ is twice continuously differentiable (specifically, \assref{ass_smoothness_2}), and our trust-region subproblem solver needs to achieve at least the eigenstep decrease (\assref{ass_eigenstep_decrease}).

 However, motivated by \eqref{eq_lh_smooth}, we need a stricter requirement on our model accuracy than fully linear.
 Where fully linear models match (up to constants) the error from a first-order Taylor series, we now require models which match the error from a second-order Taylor series.